spragger/garmin2hugo/README.md

 # 365 Days of Running

-**A physical challenge documented by code.** On Dec 1 2024, I set a goal to run at least one mile every single day.
-To keep myself accountable, I built a custom automation pipeline that turns my Garmin watch data into a static blog hosted on SDF.org.
+**A physical challenge turned code challeng.**
+On Dec 1 2024, I started 1 year run streak, running minimum one mile every day.
+To document each day , I built a custom automation pipeline that turns my Garmin watch data into a blog.

 [**Visit the Live Blog →**](https://csprague.sdf.org/)